nicky-nym/nicky-nym.github.io/pages/cities.md

 ### Treasure Island, near San Francisco

-**Question:** Would a site like Treasure Island (including Yerba Buena Island) be a suitable test site for a new neighborhood with an impossible city design?
+**Question:** Would a site like Treasure Island (including Yerba Buena Island) be a suitable test site for a new neighborhood with an Impossible City design?
 It's about 2.5 square kilometers, but currently only has a population of about 2,500?

 **Answer:** No, Treasure Island is too small.
 Also too remote -- being entirely surrounded by water is a loss in terms of commute times and ranges.
 Ferries are slow.
 Cars are subject to all the existing traffic congestion.
 A BART extension would cost billions, and perhaps tens of billions.
 Potentially that BART extension alone would be more expensive than an entire seed neighborhood on a 50-square mile greenfield site.